 In partnership with the state art agencies of Arkansas, Kansas, Missouri, Nebraska, Oklahoma, and Texas, M-AAA stretches the boundaries of the heartland to include national and international programs and arts activities.

 More Art for More People

 Mid-America Arts Alliance strengthens and supports artists, cultural organizations, and communities throughout our region and beyond.
 We achieve this primarily through our national traveling exhibition programs, innovative leadership development, and strategic grant making.
 We are especially committed to enriching the cultural life of historically underserved communities by providing high quality, meaningful, and accessible arts and culture programs and services.

 M-AAA constituents and partners include small and large museums, presenting organizations, performing arts touring companies and artists, arts councils, individual artists, county historical societies, community colleges, libraries, and other types of organizations that are interested in bringing outstanding exhibitions and performers to their communities.
-These organizations, institutions, and artists partner with M-AAA to reach people in cities as large as Dallas (population 1.258 million) and as small as Winslow, AR (population 413).
-We reach over one million people each year.
+These organizations, institutions, and artists partner with M-AAA to reach people in cities as large as Dallas (population 1.258 million) and as small as Winslow, Arkansas (population 413).
+We reach an average of one million people each year.

 We created this video with support from the National Endowment of Arts for the celebration of their 50th anniversary.
 Watch it to hear from artists themselves about what makes M-AAA special!